Thrombocytopenia in the Newborn

-Thrombocytopenia may be caused by infections in the baby while it's in the womb, or right after he or she is born.
-Some of these infections include:
+Thrombocytopenia may be caused by infections in the baby while in the womb or right after birth.
+Some of these infections are:

-A baby can also get it if a mother’s immune system produces antibodies against the baby’s platelets.
-Some medications taken by the mother or given to the baby can cause thrombocytopenia.
+A baby can also get thrombocytopenia if a mother’s immune system makes antibodies against the baby’s platelets.
+Some medicines taken by the mother or given to the baby can cause thrombocytopenia.

-The symptoms of thrombocytopenia sometimes look like other conditions or medical problems.
-Always see your baby's health care provider for a diagnosis.
+The symptoms of thrombocytopenia can look like other health conditions.
+Make sure your child sees his or her healthcare provider for a diagnosis.

 How is thrombocytopenia diagnosed?